Konkaniprakasa/Konkaniprakasa.github.io/_posts/2025-08-12-Origin-of-Pronominals-in-Konkani.md

 # Origin of Konkani personal pronominals

-In this section I discuss the origin of all the personal pronouns.
+In this section, the origin of all the personal pronouns are examined.

 { <sup>!</sup> = reconstructed or unattested }